The Price of Quality

 “In Italy, we have to get the idea of democratic fashion out of our heads.
 If a garment is well made, why does it have to be democratic?
 Quality at a low price does not exist.
 If the price is low, it is because behind it, there is someone who has not been paid well.”

 We agree with this statement – democratic luxury is nonsense.
-Indeed, a product made respecting specific quality standards comes with a price.
-But what luxury brands call quality is questionable.
-And, it is not what it was in the past.
+In fact, a product made respecting specific quality standards comes with a price.
+But what luxury brands call quality is questionable, and it’s not what it was in the past.

 Quality & luxury brands

-In order to be able to have a catchy wholesale price while keeping profit safe, the quality of materials and craftsmanship are the factors to cut.
+In order to be able to have a attractive wholesale price while keeping profit safe, the quality of materials and craftsmanship are the first to be compromised.

-Luxury brands contributed to devaluing the fashion system with poor productions, obsessive mass distributions and a crazy discounting policy.
-But, they still want to be part of an Olympus disconnected from the masses.
+Luxury brands contributed to devaluing the fashion system with poor productions, obsessive mass distributions and a wild discounting policy.
+Yet, they still want to be part of an Olympus disconnected from the masses.

 Olympus is not democratic.
-But to be credible again, luxury brands have to reverse the route, reducing the large quantities they produce.
-And stop hard discounting.
+So, to be credible again, luxury brands have to reverse the route, reducing the large quantities they produce.
+And stop heavy discounting.

 This is a logical necessity for the return of true luxury.